bbc/childrens-games-starter-pack/docs/gmi.md

 ## Game Exiting

-When exiting the game, the function
+When a user clicks the exit button, the function

 ````
 gmi.exit();
 ````

 should be used.
 This will return the user to the appropriate place.

 ## Debug messages

 When writing debug messages, the following should be used: